 - Financing activities.

-The statement of cash flows is extremely valuable because it helps in the reconciliation of the beginning and ending cash on the balance sheet.
+The statement of cash flows is extremely valuable because it helps in the reconciliation of the opening and ending cash on the balance sheet.

 - It shows the movement of cash and cash equivalents.